marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/non-lvalue-arrays-may-have-subscripts.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: subscripting, arrays, non-lvalue, subscripting and function values

 .. _subscripting:

-.. index:: subscripting

-.. index:: arrays, non-lvalue

-.. index:: subscripting and function values

 Non-Lvalue Arrays May Have Subscripts
 *************************************